How to Overcome Negative Thoughts

 By Toni Weisz/Spiritual Warfare

-Genesis 3:15 and Genesis 1:27
+Scripture References: Genesis 3:15 and Genesis 1:27

-“And I will put enmity between you and the woman, and between your seed and her Seed; He shall bruise your head, and you shall bruise His heel.”
+Genesis 3:15“And I will put enmity between you and the woman, and between your seed and her Seed; He shall bruise your head, and you shall bruise His heel.”

-“So God created man in His own image; in the image of God He created him; male and female He created them.”
+Genesis 1:27“So God created man in His own image; in the image of God He created him; male and female He created them.”

 It takes courage to be healed from a past abortion.
 Going back to look at the sins that contributed to our abortion decision is hard.

-Did we seek God?
+Did I seek God?
 No.

-Did we ask a Christian friend?
-No.
+Did I ask a Christian friend?
+No, I didn’t have any.

 From the time we are little girls, the enemy’s plan is to isolate us.
 That way, he has us exactly where he wants us when we are faced with life-altering decisions: alone.

 In the book of Genesis, we learn that Satan’s purpose was to destroy the seed of the woman who would give birth to the Messiah.
-God’s response to Satan in the garden describes the struggle that would ensue because of this purpose: “I will put enmity (hostility) between you and the woman, and between your seed and her Seed; He shall bruise your head, and you shall bruise His heel” (Genesis 3:15).
+God’s response to Satan in the garden describes the struggle that would ensue because of this purpose: “I will put enmity (hostility) between you and the woman, and between your seed and her Seed; He shall bruise your head, and you shall bruise His heel.”
+(Genesis 3:15).

 How did we let this happen?